Pfizer MEVPRO Prostate Cancer Clinical Trials

 • Metastatic disease in bone documented on bone scan, or in soft tissue documented on CT/MRI scan.

-• Evidence of disease progression on or after treatment with at least 12 weeks of abiraterone acetate in the metastatic castrate-sensitive prostate (mCSPC) cancer or first-line mCRPC setting.
+• Note: Evidence of disease progression upon treatment for at least 12 weeks with abiraterone acetate in the metastatic castration-sensitive prostate (mCSPC) cancer or first-line mCRPC setting.

 • History of any other cancer in the last 3 years (except for some skin cancers or early-stage cancers that have been cured).